• Step 1: Calculate Your Minimum Viable Rate

 • Quoted price: $6,000

-For project pricing to work, you need a clear scope definition in your contract.
+For project pricing to work, you need a clear scope definition in your freelance contract.
 Without it, scope creep will eat your margin.

 Step 5: Negotiate Without Caving